lua4web/refser/README.md

 ## Features

-* Serializes strings, numbers, booleans and non-recursive tables.
+* Serializes strings, numbers(including math.huge and NaN), booleans and non-recursive tables.
 * Serialization is stack-overflow safe: tables of any nesting depth can be serialized.
-* Serialization output is valid Lua code.
+* Serialization output is valid Lua expression.
 * Serialization returns nil plus error message if something goes wrong.

 ## Not-implemented-yet features